tomlurge/visionion/README.md

 Data aggregation
 ----------------

 **MongoDB**
 In proven OLAP fashion we'll aggregate all data into one big facts collection ('collections' are the MongoDB equivalent to SQL tables).
 MongoDB does fit this purpose well because it allows sparsely populated collections.
 As a document store it also supports nested collections which comes in very handy when the data sets we retrieve from the network are not as uniform and regular as we'd like them to be.
 As MongoDB is a schemaless database we do not have to worry about future structural changes.
 When e.g. more performance data becomes available we can seamlessly add it without having to touch any of the existing documents.
 MongoDB has some constraints of it's own that need to be taken into account when designiing the facts collection:
 - no joins
  (but we can work around that by visually layering querie results on top of each other)
-- only 64 indices per collection (equals table in SQL-speak) (slightly easing this problem: composite indices)
+- only 64 indices per collection (equals table in SQL-speak)
+ (slightly easing this problem: composite indices)
 - only one field in an index can be an array
  (no workaround: we have to avoid arrays if they aren't really necessary)

 **Preparing the import tables**
 A few indices over the 3 import tables "relays", "bridges" and "clients" will speed up the aggregation:
 . an index over "date" for "bridges" and "clients
 . an index over "date + flag" for "relays"
 . an index over "cc + date" for "relays"
 . an index over "date + as + role + node" for "relays" (?)

 **Aggregation**
 Aggregation of the imported data is necessary for several reasons:
 . the imported server data is ordered by individual server by date but most of the time we will not want to look at individual servers but at all servers or at a subset of servers sharing certain attributes during a given timespan.
 . the imported data reflects only a certain view on the underlying network, highly influenced by how the data is collected.
 A visualization needs to provide other and more diverse perspectives and the imported data has to be aggregated in different shapes and combinations to support the visualization accordingly.
 A well prepared database is a prerequisite for a responsive and interactive visualization.

 Step 1 - aggregation of imported data
 In a first step imported data will be added to the facts collection.
 Step 2 - consolidation and simplification
 Then the facts table will be aggregated into longer timespans and other simplifications (e.g. regions) to improve retrieval performance.
 Step 3 - indexing
 The aggregated collections will be indexed to gain further speed advantages.
 Additionally indices over the 3 import collections are needed to facilitate generic and unforseen queries and lookups on specific nodes.

 **step 1 : import data aggregation**

+tl;dr: a schematic example of a row of the resulting facts collection can be found [here](factsRow.md)

 A rather minimal fact table would include:
 	(4 relays x 2 flags + 3 nodes) x 2 bandwidths = 22 bandwidths
 But we need the intermediate steps too because we also want to know these numbers for groups of nodes like all stable relays or all servers.
 That already leads to more than 30 bandwidth values - a rough first estimate and a very reasonable and encouraging result.
 But this sketch neglects a lot of information that we want to make visible, and the devil lies in the detail (-ed data sets).

 An exhaustive fact table should encompass everything we know from a certain timespan, about all node types and in any dimension.
 We'll see how far we can get on the way.

 	1	clients
-			total					count
+			total					int
-	2		@bridges				count
+	2		atBridges				int
-	3		@relays					count
+	3		atRelays				int
-	4		ip v4					count
-	5		ip v6					count
-	6		transport				result object
+	4		cip4					int
+	5		cip6					int
+	6		cpt						object										obfs2, obfs3, or, obfs23, obfs2or, obfs3or, obfs23or, other

 For clients this is all we know, save the clients per country which we'll tackle later.
 Clients @bridges and @relays are mutually exclusive, the other fields aren't.
 We'll just list them one after another.
 For transports we currently have 8 possible values: obfs2, obfs3, OR, obfs2+3, obfs2+OR, obfs3+OR, obfs2+3+OR, other.
 More transports may be developed in the future.
 It seems sensible to add  a result object that has fields for every possible combination of transports offered by a bridge.
 The value is always the number of clients complying to the field type.

 									legend			c	osv	tsv	bwa	bwc	prb	pex
 	7	servers
 			total					object			x	x	x	x	x
 	8		bridges
 				total				object			x	x	x	x	x
 	9			brpEmail			object			x	x	x	x	x